 To help businesses, colleges and consultants to assess an individual’s behavioral tendencies, they have developed their own behavior assessment (DISCflex).
 This assessment comes with a DISC Assessment report.

-Indaba provides a lot of text-based information, which is good, but there is a danger of information overload.
+🟠 Readability: Even though there are some very useful chart visualizations, Indaba also provides a lot of text-based information.
+In my opinion, we’re slightly tilting towards a bit of information overload.
 Consequently, the reader might lose interest.
-The report is text-heavy and uses a small font which has a negative influence on the readability.
+Also, the report uses a small font which has a negative influence on the readability.

 BDC is a Canadian business development bank.
 It’s a financial institution devoted exclusively to entrepreneurs.
 They help create and develop Canadian businesses through financing, consulting services and securitization, with a focus on small and medium-sized enterprises.

 BDC created a digital maturity assessment to find out where the respondent’s business stands.
 The maturity assessment report shows how they compare with their industry peers, as well as to identify areas for improvement.

 🟢 Readability: It reads easily, giving the respondent the opportunity to grasp the essence of his or her results.

 🟢 External resources: BDC applies a comparative model, allowing the respondents to compare their results with industry benchmarks.

 🟠 Introduction: If we look at the structure, we see no clear introduction.
 BDC immediately jumps into the results.
 Is this a problem?
 In this particular case, not necessarily.
 The results are accompanied by charts and contextual information, enabling the respondents to see their results in a bigger picture.

 🟠 Design: The report is nicely designed, with a clear representation of their corporate identity.
 Unfortunately, there is no cover page.
 A cover page gives the report a more professional appearance in the eyes of the respondent.